zhanghanduo/darknet/README.md

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)

-# Darknet #
+# 1-Channel YOLOV3 #

+### Introduction

 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

+This is a **forked** version to implement object detection using YOLO version 3 to adapt to gray-scale images.

-For more information see the [Darknet project website](http://pjreddie.com/darknet).
+For basic information see the [Darknet project website](http://pjreddie.com/darknet).

-For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).
+### Roadmap

+- [x] Read images (either 3-channel or 1-channel)
+- [x] Convert 3-channel pre-trained weights into 1-channel
+- [x] Convert 3-channel network structure into 1-channel
+- [x] Validate the correctness
+- [ ] Validate the improvement